 Plan the Japan trip of a lifetime through Kyoto, Hakone (and Mount Fuji!), Osaka, and of course, Tokyo.
 Follow this 1 week Japan itinerary, and you’ll get a taste of the country’s culture, food, cities and landscapes, and you’ll leave craving more!

 To be completely honest, one week in Japan is such a short amount of time to visit this incredibly diverse and interesting country.
-You could easily spend months exploring the small villages and tiny islands off the coast of the county and still not see it all.
+You could easily spend months exploring the small villages and tiny islands off the coast of the country and still not see it all.

 But if you’re like us and your schedule only allows you a week in Japan, we’ve got you covered with the top things to see on your first trip to the “Land of the Rising Sun”.